Expected area of the star hull of planar Brownian motion and bridge: Future directions

 \item \textbf{Boundary of the star hull}\\ Unlike the convex hull, the boundary of the star hull inherits some of the roughness of the Brownian path so presumably it is nonrectifiable.
 However, it's not clear whether the boundary is truly fractal with Hausdorff dimension greater than $1$.
 On the other hand, the boundary of the topological hull is known to have Hausdorff dimension $\frac{4}{3}$.
 This was first conjectured by Mandelbrot \cite{Mandelbrot} and later proven by Lawler--Schramm--Werner \cite{frontier_dim}.
+See Figure \ref{fig:illustrations} for depictions of the boundaries of all three hulls.

 \item \textbf{Expected area of $\mathcal{T}^{\mathrm{BM}}$}\\ As mentioned prior to Theorem \ref{thm:BM_star_area}, the expected area of the topological hull of planar Brownian motion is unknown, though the question has attracted some interest as evidenced by the MathOverflow posts \cite{Dominik, Nate}.
-The present author has produced a Monte Carlo estimate of $0.5911$ for this expected area by simulating $10^5$ random walk paths on $\mathbb{Z}^2$, each with $10^5$ steps, and then properly scaling the average of the integer valued areas obtained using the topological hull algorithm described in \cite{Richard}.
-We note in passing that this estimate is suspiciously close to $\frac{3\pi}{16}\approx 0.58905$.
+The present author has produced a Monte Carlo estimate of $0.5911$ for this expected area by simulating $10^5$ random walk paths on $\mathbb{Z}^2$, each with $10^5$ steps, and then properly scaling and averaging the integer-valued areas computed by applying the shoelace formula to the outer boundary obtained from the algorithm described in \cite{Richard}.
+We note in passing that this estimate is close to another rational multiple of $\pi$, namely, $\frac{3\pi}{16}\approx 0.58905$.

-\item \textbf{Intuitive explanation of the conditional structure}\\ The conclusion of Theorem \ref{thm:conditional_structure} is rather mysterious, so it would be desirable to have a more intuitive explanation for this result.
-One way to approach this question is to investigate whether an analogous conditional structure holds for random walks on $\mathbb{Z}^2$.
-In this setting, the results of \cite{slit_plane2,slit_plane} concerning slit-plane walks and those of \cite{Fukai} on the hitting time of a half-line may be useful.

 \item \textbf{Second moments of the hull areas}\\ The second moment of the area of $\mathcal{T}^{\mathrm{BB}}$ was expressed as the integral of a complicated function in \cite{bubble_variance}, though the authors were unable to obtain an accurate numerical evaluation.
 No expression is known in the convex or star hull case for either process.
 However, it is worth mentioning that the second moment of the \emph{perimeter} of $\mathcal{C}^{\mathrm{BM}}$ was given as a complicated integral in \cite{Wade_Xu}; see \cite{hull_bounds} for remarks on the numerical evaluation of this integral.